holistic-stack/openscad-tree-sitter/docs/current-context.md

    - The BinaryExpressionVisitor extracts operators and operands from CST nodes with proper precedence
    - Implemented a dedicated UnaryExpressionVisitor to handle unary operations in expressions
    - The UnaryExpressionVisitor extracts operators and operands from CST nodes with fallback mechanisms
+   - Implemented a dedicated ConditionalExpressionVisitor to handle conditional expressions
+   - Implemented a dedicated ParenthesizedExpressionVisitor to handle parenthesized expressions
-   - Updated the ExpressionVisitor to use the specialized visitors for function calls, binary operations, and unary operations
+   - Updated the ExpressionVisitor to use the specialized visitors for all expression types
    - Added comprehensive tests with real CST nodes (no mocks)

 2. **Expression Types to Support**: